 Keeping employees focused and aligned, so they are making a positive contribution to the goals of the business is key.
 In today's workplace where more employees are spending a greater amount of time working remotely, having effective performance appraisals is even more important.
 They need to have a clear understanding of the objectives they are working towards, and managers need to be empowered to help drive employee performance.

 As well as having a clear sight of relevant objectives, employees also want regular and timely feedback to help with their development, so they know what they are doing well and what could be improved.
 83% of employees appreciate feedback, be that positive or negative.
 They see this as a sign that their efforts are valued, and that their employer is supporting their progress.
 Performance appraisals should play a crucial role in delivering this feedback.

 When you are busy, and engrossed with getting the job done, it can be easy to get lost in your work and forget the bigger picture.
 It can feel like there is so much to do that there is no time to take a step back, review and reflect.
 However, to direct effective performance, remain aligned, and drive progression, it is vital that this happens.
 Managers and employees need time together, outside of their usual work regime, to remain focused on objectives, celebrate successes, and agree on areas for development.

-Performance appraisals have many additional benefits for employers and employees, here are just some of the main ones.
+Performance management appraisals have many additional benefits for employers and employees, here are just some of the main ones.

 Five benefits for employers: